 PerUs wines are made at the state-of-the art Tench Winery on site (opened in time for the 2017 harvest).

 One of Napa’s larger and more impressive vineyards is Sugarloaf Vineyard (at nearly 700 acres, vines flow in all directions along the rolling hills overlooking San Pablo Bay to the south and the southern Napa city limits).
 PerUs sources their Cabernet Franc from select blocks within the vineyard.
-This vineyard is predominately planted to Bordeaux varietals – growing in a part of Napa historically thought to be to cold to ripen red varietals.
+This vineyard is predominately planted to Bordeaux varieties – growing in a part of Napa historically thought to be to cold to ripen red varieties.
 An important characteristic of this vineyard (despite its size) is a consistency of rocks throughout the property.
-Russel describes the site as a ‘no soil’ vineyard – when one has a chance to walk through block after block, one clearly sees what he means.
+Russell describes the site as a ‘no soil’ vineyard – when one has a chance to walk through block after block, one clearly sees what he means.

 Rows of rock literally line some of the vineyard rows for as far as the eye can see.
 Despite the closer proximity to the cooling influences of the San Pablo Bay, it is this rock that actually helps mitigate some of the cooler temperatures at night.
 It acts as a huge heat sink or solar collector during the day and then radiates back some of this collected heat at night.
 Afternoon breezes often kick up – cooling things down later in the day.
 Fog is common in the morning.
 Hang time is long with harvest often occurring in October and sometimes in November.